JoshDoody/joshdoody.github.io/_posts/2016-12-21-salary-increase-letter-sample.md

 You may need to follow up several times to get the ball rolling.

-{% include drip_forms/salary-increase-email-templates-content-upgrade.html template-description="follow up with your manager after you ask for a raise" %}
+{% include drip_forms/salary-increase-email-templates-content-upgrade.html template-description="the template to follow up with your manager after you ask for a salary increase" %}

 ### <a name="request-a-plan" class="below-nav">What if your salary increase request is put on hold for now?